How to apply for work visa for Italy

 The processing of the visa should take about 30 days.
 It is valid for the duration of the work contract but can be no longer than two years.
 However, it can be renewed for five years.

-Once you have entered Italy on a work permit, you will have to apply for a residence permit within eight days.
+Once you have entered Italy on a work permit, you must apply for a residence permit within eight days.